 The DeCosters were each sentenced to three months in jail.
 Predictably, industry groups like National Association of Manufacturers and the Pharmaceutical Research and Manufacturers of America (whose products are central to factory farming) called the sentences “unfair”—even though the DeCosters admitted that Quality Egg workers knowingly shipped eggs with false processing and expiration dates to fool state regulators and retail customers about their age and bribed a U.S. Department of Agriculture inspector at least twice to approve sales of poor-quality eggs.

-This whole sordid mess reminds us of why we are committed to bringing down factory farms, promoting alternatives (like regenerative poultry systems) and keeping the purveyors of “organic” and “pasture-raised” eggs honest (see our lawsuit against Handsome Brook Farms).
+This whole sordid mess reminds us of why we are committed to bringing down factory farms, promoting alternatives (like regenerative poultry systems) and keeping the purveyors of “organic” and “pasture-raised” eggs honest.